zzzzzoe04/26043-MACRO/README.md

-# 26043-RTS
+# 26043-MACRO
-Software for Randomized Tactile Stimulation System
+Software for Multidigit Assessment of Choice Response Output (MACRO) System

 Always use the most recently uploaded versions of the python and esp files